Shiraz7800/RabbitMQ-Tutorial/README.md

-# RabbitMQ-Tutorial
+# RabbitMQ-Tutorials
-Following Rabbit MQ Tutorials
+Following RabbitMQ tutorials to gain a better understanding of how RabbitMQ/MassTransit works